-At completion of the counseling program, students will be able to: 1) Articulate a conceptualization of client/student presenting concerns from a strength-based perspective founded on contextual factors (e.g., developmental, relational, and multicultural); 2) Describe how relational and diverse contextual factors may contribute to presenting problems; 3) Discuss how relational competencies (i.e. authenticity, mutuality, honesty, empathy) affect counselor/client/student development; 4) Describe how to creatively and effectively integrate contextual resources and client/student strengths during the counseling process; 5) Demonstrate inclusive communication when describing clients/students (e.g., using people/person first language, avoiding labeling clients/students); 6) Demonstrate the ability to convey to the client/student their counseling progress; and 7) Demonstrate multicultural competencies (i.e., cross cultural knowledge, skills and attitudes) in the counseling process.
+At completion of the counseling program, students will be able to: 1) Articulate a conceptualization of client/student presenting concerns from a strength-based perspective founded on contextual factors (e.g., developmental, relational, and multicultural); 2) Describe how relational and diverse contextual factors may contribute to presenting problems; 3) Discuss how relational competencies (i.e. authenticity, mutuality, honesty, empathy) affect counselor/client/student development; 4) Describe how to creatively and effectively integrate contextual resources and client/student strengths during the counseling process; 5) Demonstrate inclusive communication when describing clients/students (e.g., understanding and appropriately using people/person-first language or identity-first language, avoiding labeling clients/students); 6) Demonstrate the ability to convey to the client/student their counseling progress; and 7) Demonstrate multicultural and social justice counseling competencies in the counseling process.